Tips for managing anxiety

 14 Therapy-Inspired Tips For Managing Anxiety

-Anxiety can feel overwhelming, but with the right tools and techniques, you can learn to navigate it more effectively.
-Drawing inspiration from various therapy modalities, including Dialectical Behavior Therapy (DBT), Cognitive Behavioral Therapy (CBT), and mindfulness practices, I’ve put together a set of practical tips to help you manage anxiety mindfully.
+Anxiety can feel overwhelming, but with the right tools and techniques, you absolutely can learn to navigate it more effectively.
+Taking inspiration from various therapy modalities, including Dialectical Behaviour Therapy (DBT), Cognitive Behavioural Therapy (CBT), and mindfulness practices, I’ve put together a set of practical tips to help you manage anxiety more mindfully.

-Each tip is designed to empower you to build emotional regulation skills and coping mechanisms, fostering a greater sense of self-awareness and resilience in the face of anxiety.
-Let’s start with some basics.
+Each tip is designed to help build emotional regulation skills and coping mechanisms around anxiety, helping you take more control over your actions in the face of it.
+First, let’s start with some basics.

 Why Therapy Skills Work For Managing Anxiety

-By understanding the root causes and triggers of anxiety, as well as the consequences of acting on our anxious urges, therapy equips individuals with practical tools and strategies to effectively navigate and cope with their symptoms.
+By understanding the root causes and triggers of anxiety, as well as the consequences of acting on our anxious urges, therapy equips us with practical tools and strategies that help us to effectively navigate and cope with symptoms – and distress.

 How therapy helped me regulate my anxiety levels

-In my year of DBT therapy as part of my BPD recovery treatment plan, DBT Mindfulness (and all of the other skills) played a pivotal role in helping me regulate my anxiety levels.
+In my year of DBT therapy as part of my BPD recovery treatment plan, DBT Mindfulness (and all of the other skills) played a key role in helping me regulate my anxiety levels and reducing unhelpful coping strategies like drinking, avoidance and people-pleasing.

 Through mindfulness activities and therapy exercises like the ones worked into my tips below, I developed the ability to stay grounded in the present moment, even when uncomfortable, and manage my anxiety more effectively.